6 steps to manage GDPR for digital experiences

 When cookies can identify an individual person via their device, it is considered personal data.
 The majority of cookies are used in that way and will be a subject to GDPR.

 To be compliant one can use soft opt-in consent.
-According to Cookie Law this means giving an opportunity to act before the cookies start tracking actions.
+This means giving an opportunity to act before the cookies start tracking actions.
 If there is a fair notice, continuing to browse can in most circumstances be valid consent via affirmative action.

 Focus on all of the above, and your digital experience should be GDPR compliant.
 But there’s always room to go further.
 For extra security, consider: